amnessa/cagopa_tiago_gazebo/revised_control_pipeline.md

     Simulating the Target:

-        In Isaac Sim, add a red sphere to the stage.
+TODO:        In Isaac Sim, add a red sphere to the stage.
 Use Isaac Sim's tools to make it move along a predefined path (e.g., a circle or a figure-eight).

     Simulated Perception: